abhijith-Ravi/ama-odoo-hackathon/README.md

 # 🛒 Marketplace App

 A full-stack web application where users can **list, view, edit, and delete products**.
-Built with **Node.js, Express, Prisma, PostgreSQL (or MySQL), React, and JWT authentication**.
+Built with **Node.js, Express, Prisma, mysql, React, and JWT authentication**.

 ---